Datacooee/slate/source/index.html.md

 # Header

-The header data that needs to be sent includes both an Oganisation ID and Organisation API Key.
+The header data that needs to be sent includes both an Organisation ID and Organisation API Key.

 ```json
 {